loreanvictor/tmplr/README.md

 # Making a Template

 Every public repository is a template.
-They can become more fun to use by adding a recipe to interactively fill up the project using user's context.
+They can become more convenient to use by adding a recipe to interactively fill up the project using user's context.
 Simply add a `.tmplr.yml`, located at the root of your repo.
 People can use your template by running this:

 ```bash
 npx tmplr your/repo